Cooee: History and usage

-As cooee is of Aboriginal origin, it is likely to have been in used by some Aboriginal peoples, for many thousands of years.
+As cooee is of Aboriginal origin, it is likely to have been in use by some Aboriginal peoples for many thousands of years.

 The first recorded reference to the Aboriginal 'coo-ee' call is in the papers of Daniel Southwell, an officer of the Royal Navy and member of the crew of HMS Sirius that sailed with the First Fleet to Australia.
 He kept a journal and corresponded with his mother and uncle during his period in Sydney from 1788 to March 1791.
 Southwell's letters had many references to the Aboriginal people of the Port Jackson district and included a brief vocabulary of their language.
 In his papers Southwell listed the verb 'to come' as "Coo-sé, Cō-cé, Cō-eé, Cō-é".

 Francis Barrallier, during his expedition in 1802, recorded the local Aboriginal people using the 'cooee' call near what is now Oakdale, New South Wales.

 The explorer Thomas Mitchell, recording an incident in 1832 where one of his men came unexpectedly upon a native camp, wrote that "his debut [was] outrageously opposed to their ideas of etiquette, which imperatively required that loud cooeys should have announced his approach before he came within a mile of their fires."
 He further explained in a footnote, that a cooey was "The natives' mode of hailing each other when at a distance in the woods.
 It is so much more convenient than our own holla, or halloo, that it is universally adopted by the colonists of New South Wales."

 Mitchell's observation indicates that the use of Cooee was not confined to the coast and mountains near Sydney, but was used more widely, by Aboriginal peoples, and by the 1830s was also widely used by the settler colonists.

 Author and missionary to Tasmania, Reverend John West, reported in 1852 that "cooey" was "not unknown in certain neighbourhoods of the metropolis" (i.e., London).
 In 1864, an English slang dictionary reported: "Cooey, the Australian bush-call, now not unfrequently heard in the streets of London".
 One of Sir Arthur Conan Doyle's Sherlock Holmes mysteries hinges on the use of "cooee".
 "The Boscombe Valley Mystery", first published in 1891, is solved partly because, unlike everyone else, Holmes recognises the call as one commonly used among Australians.
 In 1917, the Anglo-Welsh poet Edward Thomas used "coo-ee" as the parting word with his wife Helen, on leaving for the Western Front from which he never returned; a fact commemorated at a 2014 Remembrance service in Glasgow.